Admission to the Electrical Engineering

 Declaration can be completed in ET 204.
 Pre-majors must complete a set of foundational courses in math, physics, programming and engineering principles in order to apply to the full major.
 The required list of foundational courses are listed below.
-Depending on when students are able to begin calculus, pre-majors can complete the foundation courses in 3 quarters.
-Some of the foundational courses may be taken at a community college or other institution.
+Depending on when students are able to begin calculus, pre-majors can complete the foundational courses in 3 quarters.
+Some of the foundational courses may be taken at a community college or other institutions.
 See Transfer Students

 for more information.
 Upper division courses, which begin in year 2, are restricted to students who have been accepted to the full major.
 Additional information and answers to frequently asked questions is available here